Why did Harry and Meghan leave the Royal Family, and where do they get their money?

 Do Harry and Meghan still come to the UK?

-The duke returned to the UK for a memorial service for his uncle Lord Robert Fellowes in Norfolk in August.
+But before that, he had not been in the UK since attending a memorial service for his uncle, Lord Robert Fellowes, in Norfolk in August 2024.

 The Prince of Wales was also there, although the brothers reportedly did not speak to each other.